"What's autism-friendly is human-friendly. Humans are a diverse bunch of beings." C. Faherty

 - To communicate, or to inquire about scheduling with Catherine, go to Contact.

-A NOTE ABOUT TERMINOLOGY: Throughout these pages, you will read terms such as autistic adults, children with ASD, etc. For a clear and concise explanation about terminology, I refer you to Jim Sinclair's excellent essay titled Why I dislike person-first language.
+A NOTE ABOUT TERMS: Throughout these pages, you will read terms such as autistic adults, children with ASD, etc. For a clear and concise explanation about these terms, I refer you to Jim Sinclair's excellent essay titled Why I dislike person-first language.
 For a longer discussion with related links, also read Lydia Brown's essay on identity-first language and person-first language on the ASAN (Autistic Self Advocacy Network) website.
 (Photo of Lydia Brown.)

 To inquire about Catherine Faherty's services, firstname.lastname@example.org.